Roads to Recovery Programme

 Roads to Recovery allocations for the councils in each jurisdiction (except the ACT as it is a unitary jurisdiction) have been determined on the basis of the recommendations of the Local Government Grants Commissions in each state and the Northern Territory for the roads component of the Financial Assistance Grants.
 This is the same methodology as was used for this purpose in previous Roads to Recovery programmes.

 List of council allocations for the 2014-15 to 2018-19 period: [PDF: 343 KB]

-As announced in the 2014 Budget, the Government will provide an additional $350 in 2015-16 to bring total funding for the programme to $2.1 billion over the five years to 2019.
+As announced in the 2014 Budget, the Government will provide an additional $350 million in 2015-16 to bring total funding for the programme to $2.1 billion over the five years to 2019.